producepay/clubhouse-release-annotator/README.md

 ## Configuration

-You must provide a Clubhouse API token.
+You must provide a Clubhouse API token, which you can get from Clubhouse via gear icon -> settings -> API tokens.

 You can put it in `.clubhouse_api_token` in a working directory (per-project config), `~/.clubhouse_api_token` (per-user config), or provide the environment variable CLUBHOUSE_API_TOKEN.

 ## Installation

+Not yet released as a public gem, so you have to build and install locally.

 1. Clone this repository
 1. `cd clubhouse-release-annotator`